thefirstminute/word-bingo/README.md

 (You may have to chmod 666 the bingo_players.json file)

+Note: this is meant to be a friendly game between friends, so there are no passwords, just usernames...this could easily be added, if you care.

 adding admin soon...right now just change the bingo_words.txt file so you have one word/phrase per line